Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive (along with `%BIGetCharBufferCode`_, `%BIGetSegCountCode`_ and `%BIGetWriteBufferCode`_) is used to specify code that implements the buffer interface of Python v2.
+This directive (along with :directive:`%BIGetCharBufferCode`, :directive:`%BIGetSegCountCode` and :directive:`%BIGetWriteBufferCode`) is used to specify code that implements the buffer interface of Python v2.
 If Python v3 is being used then this is ignored.

 The following variables are made available to the handwritten code: